vitaly-t/pg-promise/README.md

 See method [as.name] for the latest API.

+Version 5.9.0 added explicit support for SQL aliases, to keep them separate from the generic SQL Names, as they only allow a simple syntax.
+See method [as.alias].

 ### Raw Text

 Raw-text values can be injected by ending the variable name with `^` or `:raw`: